Velaro Workflows Guide

 |---|---|---|

-| Incoming Message | Every time a message arrives in an existing conversation | Keyword detection mid-chat |
+| Incoming Message | Fires on every message that arrives during an existing conversation | Keyword detection, mid-chat commands |

 | Schedule | On a fixed timer (e.g. daily at 9am) | Batch jobs, proactive outreach |